mpchadwick/mpchadwick.github.io/_posts/2018-01-09-magento-2-elasticsearch-notes.md

 #### Search By SKU

 <div class="tout tout--secondary">
 <p><strong>NOTE</strong>: When querying Elasticsearch it's important to understand the concept of  <a href="(https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html">analyzers</a>.
-If you're product has a SKU of "SKU", Elasticsearch's analyzers will convert it to lowercase, you need to search for "sku", not "SKU".</p>
+If your product has a SKU of "SKU", Elasticsearch's analyzers will convert it to lowercase.
+Therefore, you need to search for "sku", not "SKU".</p>
 </div>

 There are a few ways you can do this.
 Here's the simplest (searching for a product with a sku value of "sku")...